While Algiers is an urban center, outdoor adventure is nearby, notably in the the natural environment around areas.

 Items like a burnous (a long hooded cloak) or embroidered textiles.

-Modern shopping malls, like Ardis Commercial Center in Bab Ezzouar, offer global brands plus up-to-date retail experiences.
+Modern shopping malls, like Ardis Commercial Hub in Bab Ezzouar, offer international brands and modern retail experiences.
 Rue Didouche Mourad in the city center also has different shops.